gonzalezrostani/academic-web-Vale/content/authors/admin/_index.md

 </div>

 <div class="about-section">
-<strong>Public engagement & mentoring.</strong>
-I care deeply about making scientific knowledge accessible.
+<strong>Teaching, mentoring & public engagement.</strong>
+I care deeply about teaching and about building inclusive pathways into research.
+At USC, my teaching interests include text-as-data, data analysis, and international political economy, and I enjoy helping students connect substantive questions about trade, labor, democracy, and technological change with the development of new methodological and measurement tools.
 I am affiliated with the
 <a href="https://mpeprogram.com/" target="_blank" rel="noopener">Mobilization & Political Economy NSF-REU program</a>,
-which supports the research paths of underrepresented students.
-I also co-direct
+where I mentor students from underrepresented backgrounds as they prepare for graduate study and research careers.
+I also care about making social science accessible beyond the university.
+I co-direct
-<a href="https://www.razonesypersonas.com/" target="_blank" rel="noopener"><i>Razones y Personas</i></a>, a 14-year-old blog where more than 50 social scientists publish weekly pieces on politics and policy, with a focus on Latin America and Uruguay.
+<a href="https://www.razonesypersonas.com/" target="_blank" rel="noopener"><i>Razones y Personas</i></a>,
+a long-running blog where social scientists publish public-facing work on politics and policy, with a particular focus on Latin America and Uruguay.
 </div>

 <div class="about-section">
 <strong>Background.</strong>